open-gpu-compute/learning-cuda/programming_interface/README.md

 ## Texture and Surface Memory
 CUDA supports a subset of the texturing hardware that the GPU uses for graphics to access texture and surface memory.
 There are two different APIs to access texture and surface memory:
-    - The texture reference API
+    * The texture reference API
-    - The texture object API
+    * The texture object API
 The process of reading a texture calling one of these functions is called a texture fetch.
 Texture Reference and Objects have the following attributes (see example texture.cu):
-    - Texture: texture memory that is fetched.
+    * Texture: texture memory that is fetched.
-    - Dimension: the dimension of texture.
+    * Dimension: the dimension of texture.
-    - Type: type of texel ( texture elements)
+    * Type: type of texel ( texture elements)
-    - Read mode: which is equal to cudaReadModeNormalizedFloat or       cudaReadModeElementType
+    * Read mode: which is equal to cudaReadModeNormalizedFloat or       cudaReadModeElementType
-    - Addressing mode
+    * Addressing mode
-    - Filtering mode: Specifies how the value returned when fetching the texture is computed based on the input texture coordinates
+    * Filtering mode: Specifies how the value returned when fetching the texture is computed based on the input texture coordinates
+For code sample on how to initiate texture see `src/txture.cu`
 ### Layered Textures
 A one-dimensional or two-dimensional layered texture is a texture made up of a sequence of layers, all of which are regular textures of same dimensionality, size, and data type.
 ### Cubemap Textures